What is dandelion root?

 In the old days of herbal medicine we would make something called "digestive bitters."
 This was a liquid tincture with dandelion root and greens as the main ingredient along with other digestive herbs and spices.
 When taken before meals it helps to stimulate the digestive juices.

-Dandelion root, as it filters excess wastes and poisons from the bloodstream, also improves blood circulation, assists in lowering cholesterol and helps with anemia.
 It contains the two flavonoids, apigenin and luteolin, that have been studied to have anti-inflammatory effects that may be helpful for degenerative disorders.

 Further research on apigenin and luteolin also shows that they have potential antioxidant protecting attributes, according to a study.